Home

 Singapore Botanic Gardens

-In present day, the Botanical Gardens still host a herbarium with more than 600,000 botanical specimens It aims to sell itself as an internationally renowned tropical botanical hub, a key tourist attraction and a flagship park altogether.
+In present day, the Botanical Gardens still host a herbarium with more than 600,000 botanical specimens it aims to sell itself as an internationally renowned tropical botanical hub, a key tourist attraction and a flagship park altogether.

 The Singapore Botanic Gardens has so much to offer; it's almost impossible for anyone to finish sight-seeing in just one day.
 But no worries, you might like to follow this itinerary as a guideline to ensure you don't miss out on the good stuff.